 Reading Assignments

 The primary texts, literature texts, and supplementary books are listed at the beginning of each grading period.
 Each lesson plan includes the specific reading assignments in the primary texts to be completed before listening to the lecture.
-The recitations from Common Roots or otherwise indicated are to be read before class and then recited aloud in class.
-Many of these will be memorized.

 Literature Text